8dcc/interference-noise/README.md

-# interference-noise
+# Interference noise
-Create a window with random colors and shit.
-Made using C and sdl2
+**Create a window with random colors and shit.
+Made using C and sdl2**

+Hold space to generate noise.